JakeBrowning90/memory-cards-2/README.md

 There are still thing's I'd like to do with this, but didn't seem important right now:
 1. Card animations between turns.
 2. Animation on score when resetting to 0.
-3. Improved option for new fetch: I struggled to get the fetch to run again after the initial mount without also looping infinitely.
-My workaround was to include the button to refresh the page at the end of the game and trigger a new "initial mount".
+3. ~~Improved option for new fetch: I struggled to get the fetch to run again after the initial mount without also looping infinitely.
+My workaround was to include the button to refresh the page at the end of the game and trigger a new "initial mount".~~ Update: I returned to this project to implement conditional rendering for all views, as well as a separate function to fetch a new set of cards without invoking useEffect again.

 I was wary of revisiting this project as I was so happy with my first version, but I was ultimately very motivated to make into something fun and interesting for users.